richardassar/ElectricSheep_WebGL/README.md

 # ElectricSheep_WebGL
-A IFS fractal flame renderer for the browser using WebGL.
+An IFS fractal flame renderer for the browser using WebGL.

 Try it [here!](http://richardassar.github.io/ElectricSheep_WebGL/)